dibya-jyoti-main/iptv-playlists/README.md

 # 🔐 DRM Notice

-DRM channels are separated into the `/drm/` directory.
+DRM-related channels and metadata are stored inside the `/drm/` directory.

-This project is created for:
+This repository is intended for:

 - Educational purposes
 - IPTV research